mskcc/ACCESS-Pipeline/README.md

 # Getting Started

 Note: These steps are preliminary, and are waiting on consolidation of certain dependencies.
 Moving to docker containers is the long term solution for this.
-Some of these dependencies have been aggregated in the `/vendor_tools` folder, but for now these additional dependencies must be explicitly installed:
+For now these additional dependencies must be explicitly installed:
   - Samtools
   - Trimgalore
   - Java 7